sumo-digital-academy/cs_portfolio/cv-a.markdown

 I am confident in my ability to adapt quickly, collaborate effectively, and make meaningful contributions to any team or project in the field of game development.

 <div class="annotate-highlight">
+When you submit your CV to a large game studio, it will usually be subject to sifting by the recruitment team before it is seen by the relevant hiring manager.
+For junior game programmer positions, the recruitment team will typically be looking for C++ experience and a relevant portfolio of programming work - so make sure you make it obvious in your CV that you have these.
+If they aren't then your application may not get any further.
+Make sure that the url to your portfolio website is correct and publically accsible (ask a friend to try it).
+If you are sending a physical CV then shorten urls with a tool like tinyurl to make them easy to type.

   This is a brief summmary of a possible CV.
 A more detailed CV could be linked to on a different site.
 Alternatively, the text could say that a more detailed CV is available on request.
 <br>
 <br>
 </div>